 While you are on the CSJ – Confraternity of St James – page, you can look at their own regularly updated guide.
 They have a no-nonsense layout with info on accommodation and route description and are in an A5 format, and like the Brierley they offer guides for most of the different caminos.
 Link here.

-My current favourite, though not regularly updated, is the small black book at the front of the photo above, a mix of drawn maps and notebook (four pages of ruled paper between each stage map) with a small booklet of accommodation info at the back.
+One of my personal favourites, though not regularly updated, is the small black book at the front of the photo above, a mix of drawn maps and notebook (four pages of ruled paper between each stage map) with a small booklet of accommodation info at the back.
 I keep adding notes on and between caminos, updating it myself.
 They have one for the Norte and one for the Portuguese too, plus other versions and sizes.
 Link to the publisher here.

 And then there is of course the one sheet with elevations that you get from pilgrim offices along the way.
 That’ll do too, or just following the yellow arrows and other pilgrims!